realadammatthew/realadammatthew/README.md

 ---

 > **Note**: I do not build or front costs for custom hardware (e.g. servers, nodes, network equipment).
 If your project requires hardware, you are responsible for purchasing and shipping it.
 Hardware costs are **not included** in any of the pricing listed above.
+>
+> **Also Note**: I typically do **not** begin work until I’ve received payment for the first project milestone and have been provided with any required tools—this may include custom hardware, API keys, service credentials, or other third-party dependencies.

 ---